ABOUT THE NTFB

 ABOUT THE OPPORTUNITY

-PRIMARY PURPOSE: The Philanthropy Project Coordinator is responsible for successfully coordinating key fundraising campaigns and strategic processes that help the philanthropy team identify, cultivate, and steward major donors.
+PRIMARY PURPOSE: The Philanthropy Project Manager is responsible for successfully managing key fundraising initiatives as well as strategic processes that help the philanthropy team identify, cultivate and steward donors.
+This position will also manage a portfolio of mid-level, passive, or major gift donors.

 - Bachelor's degree or an equivalent combination of education and experience

-- Strong written and oral communication skills as well as relationship-building skills
+- Strong written and verbal communication skills as well as relationship building skills

-- Ability to work on multiple projects with minimal supervision, self-directed, well organized, and able to meet deadlines while working in a fast-paced environment
+- Ability to work on multiple projects with minimal supervision, be goal oriented, well organized, and able to meet deadlines while working in a fast-paced environment

-- Ability to work as a collaborative team member within our fundraising program, supporting department goals
+- Collaborative team member within our fundraising program, supporting department goals

-- Two or more years coordinating projects, executing strong communications pieces, and achieving organizational objectives
+- Two years developing relationships, managing projects, executing strong communications pieces, and achieving organizational objectives

-- Knowledge of fundraising principles and best practices in fund development is preferred
+- Knowledge of fundraising principles and best practices in fund development are preferred

 PRINCIPLE DUTIES AND RESPONSIBILITIES: